-Although overlapping messages have some uses it is expected that they will be unusual.
+Although overlapping messages have some uses it is expected that they are unusual.
 Therefore implementations should be designed to make the common case (non-overlapping messages) to be the most efficient.

 Rules for message initialisation apply equally to overlapping and non-overlapping messages.
 However, message initialisation does not specify the order in which messages are initialised.
-Therefore, when initialisation takes place as a result of initial values specified in the OIL file, the resulting message values in overlapping messages may differ between implementations.
+Therefore, when initialisation takes place as a result of initial values specified in the OIL file, the resulting message values in overlapping messages can differ between implementations.
 However, if InitMessage is used message initialisation can be written so that only relevant overlapping fields are set up thereby improving portability.

-When a system is configured, with or without overlapping messages, all the messages have the appropriate internal data structures generated even though, in a particular COM Application Mode, a message may not be used.
-This is because message usage may depend upon information other than the COM Application Mode.
+When a system is configured, with or without overlapping messages, all the messages have the appropriate internal data structures generated even though, in a particular COM Application Mode for example, a message is not used.
+This is because message usage can depend upon information other than the COM Application Mode.
 No special action is taken in the generation of COM's internal data structures based upon whether or not messages overlap.